What is MedBiquitous?

 The AAMC is fully committed to maintaining an open public license to the current standards and a transparent standards development process.
 The AAMC will ensure that MedBiquitous keeps pace with the community’s needs and the evolution of technology.

 In today’s complex digital environment, technology standards for the health professions are absolutely critical to allow for the effective sharing of data, with the ultimate goal of improving health outcomes.
 With this shift in operations to the AAMC, MedBiquitous will continue its vital role in leading this important work with a variety of stakeholders.

 We look forward to your feedback and engagement during this transition.
 If you have additional questions or thoughts, an email has been set up email@example.com.

 Why is MedBiquitous no longer accredited by ANSI?

-We are committed to the standards process established by MedBiquitous in adherence to the ANSI criteria.
+We are committed to the standards process established by MedBiquitous in adherence to the ANSI Essential Requirements.
 Because of the organizational transition, MedBiquitous is going through a rebuilding and visioning phase.
 As part of the roadmap, we plan to revisit ANSI accreditation and how to approach that endeavor.